 Upon applying for a loan, borrowers will be required to provide verification of their financial information including proof of income from their employer, bank statements demonstrating savings, and details on other assets and liabilities.
 The lending institution will require such information to ensure that the applicant meets the appropriate lending criteria.

 Some applicants however, may not be in a position to provide such information.
 For example those who are self-employed may not have the ability to provide proof of income.
-For these applicants a different type of loan exists – a low documentation or ‘Lo-Doc’ loan.
-On a Lo-Doc loan the lender does not require the same level of evidentiary documentation as with a “fully verified loan”.
+For these applicants a different type of loan exists – a low documentation or ‘Lo-Doc’ (Alt Doc) loan.
+On an Alt Doc loan the lender does not require the same level of evidentiary documentation as with a “fully verified loan”.
 As the loan is considered a higher risk to the lender a higher interest rate may apply and maximum LVR limits are lower than those applied to fully verified loans.

 What to do if you’ve had a finance application declined